- Monroe One

 Technology

-An educational platform used by Monroe One staff and students.
-Class materials can be accessed through Microsoft TEAMS by students signing on to their BOCES account.
+Microsoft 365 is a tool used by Monroe One staff and students.
+Class materials can be accessed through Microsoft Teams, a communications platform under the Microsoft 365 umbrella.
+Students have access when they sign in to their BOCES account.

 The Monroe One help desk is available to assist staff with technology needs.
 Students and parents can work with program staff to initiate technology support.

-- Receive messages from your student's principal via email, text or app notification
+- Send messages via email, text, or app notification

 - Send and receive school and class information